Israeli–Palestinian conflict in Hebron: List of incidents in Hebron

 June 8, Hijazi Muhammad Abdul-Aziz Rzaiqat, 17, of Taffouh, near Hebron, shot to death by IDF gunfire to his chest, abdomen, left shoulder and right thigh while hunting birds with a gun.

 On July 3, Ahmad Abdul-Muhsen Abdul-Rahim al-Skafi, 15, of Hebron, was killed by IDF gunfire to his head while carrying a toy gun.

-August Hillel Weiss, father of Tehila Yahalom, verbally abused Hebron Brigade commander Col. Yehuda Fuchs, while IDF troops evacuated two settler families from the Hebron wholesale market.
+August Hillel Weiss, father of Tehila Yahalom, verbally abused Hebron Brigade commander Col. Yehuda Fox, while IDF troops evacuated two settler families from the Hebron wholesale market.
 Bar-Ilan University, where Weiss is a professor, has publicly distanced itself from his remarks and criticized Weiss.